-A quick two-color leather recipe using Satchel Brown speed paint and Serpent Bite Leather, with stippling for a natural worn effect.
+A quick two-color leather painting method using Satchel Brown and Serpent Bite Leather—stipple highlights for worn, realistic results in minutes.

 Transcript